 In any case, the police would try to argue that any reasonable person in their position would have reacted the same way.

-Additionally, police will claim that they have “qualified immunity in Nevada” that shields them from liability.
+Additionally, police will claim that they have “qualified immunity” that shields them from liability.
 But although police normally are protected from prosecution, plaintiffs may be able to get around immunity by showing that the police did not execute their job duties in “good faith.”11